timmahrt/ProMo/README.rst

 - modifications can be scaled (it is possible to generate a wav file with a pitch contour that is 30% or 60% between the source and target contours).

+- can also morph the pitch range and average pitch independently.

 - resynthesis is performed by Praat.

 - pitch can be obtained from praat (such as by using praatio)